dannymulligan/Corner2Speech/README.txt

     You must have Python installed...
         Go to the Microsoft Store
-        Find "Python 3.11" (or a newer version) and install it Download a ZIP file from GitHub...
+        Find "Python 3.11" (or a newer version) and install it Download a Corner2Speech file from GitHub...
-        Click on the Green "Code" button
+        Downloading a ZIP file from this page is probably easiest Click on the Green "Code" button
         Click on "Download ZIP"
         Expand the ZIP somewhere
     Run the program...
         Double click on the Corner2Speech.py file
-        It might need to install something the first time you run it Just run it again if it did need to do an install Corner2Speech will just sit there and wait until iRacing starts up
+        It might need to install something the first time you run it Just run it again if it needed to do an install Corner2Speech will just sit there and wait until iRacing starts up

 The following tracks and configurations are supported

+    Audodromo Nazionale Monza - Grand Prix
     Circuit de Spa-Francorchamps - Endurance
     Circuit de Spa-Francorchamps - Classic Pits
     Circuit de Spa-Francorchamps - Grand Prix Pits